bcherny/undux.org/src/copy/QuickStartStep1.md

 // Create & export a store with an initial value. export default createConnectedStore(initialState, effects)

-// Export prop types for React. export type StoreProps = {
+// Export prop types for React (if you're using React Hooks, you can ignore this). export type StoreProps = {
   store: Store<State>
 }